Jesse Merriam

 Associate Professor of Government; Pre-Law Advisor, Patrick Henry College

-Dr. Merriam teaches courses in constitutional law, legal theory, and legal reasoning.
+Dr. Merriam is an associate professor of Government at Patrick Henry College, where he is the pre-law advisor and teaches courses in constitutional law, legal theory, and logic.
 Before coming to Patrick Henry College, he served for six years as an assistant professor of political science and the pre-law advisor at Loyola University Maryland.
 He also worked as an appellate litigator at a D.C. constitutional law firm and as a research associate at the Pew Research Center's Forum on Religion & Public Life.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.